 Cessna’s unveiling of the Longitude last week brings the Wichita airframer back to the super mid-size market that it walked away from just a few years ago.
 In 2008, at the height of the business aircraft boom, the Textron division launched the ambitious Columbus with great fanfare.
 A year later, with business aviation sales tanking, the company aborted the $750 million development plan.
 Now, with hints of recovery, Cessna is returning.
 However, the Citation Longitude represents a far more ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Cessna Reenters Super Mid-Size Segment".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Cessna Reenters Super Mid-Size Segment".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.